-When quoting an author's exact words, include an in-text citation with the author's last name, publication year, and page number(s) from which the quotation is taken in the appropriate point in the text.
+When quoting an author's exact words, include an in-text citation with the author's last name, publication year, and page number(s) from which the quotation is taken in the appropriate point in the text (or time-stamp, if quoting from audio or video source).
 Note the position of punctuation at the end of the quotations.

 - Short quotations (under 40 words) are incorporated into the text and enclosed by double quotation marks. - In considering the matter of campus security, it is important to remember that "safe learning environments ultimately require more than violence prevention programs; mechanisms for conflict resolution must also be available" (Anderson, 2004, p.
-76). - Long quotations (40 words or longer) are typed in a double-spaced block, indented one half inch from the left margin.
+76). - Long quotations (40 words or longer) are typed in a double-spaced block, indented one-half inch from the left margin.
 Omit quotation marks.